American Stress Statistics: Exploring The Prevalence Of Stress

 • 51% said that crime and violence were sources of stress.

-The most recent iteration of the American Psychiatric Association stress survey was conducted online in 2020 and prompted warnings of a national mental health crisis.
-The survey showed that in addition to these other factors, the Covid 19 pandemic is a contributing factor to a significant uptick in stress percentage points, especially for Gen Z.
+A more recent iteration of the APA’s stress survey was conducted online in 2020 and prompted warnings of a national mental health crisis.
+The survey showed that in addition to other factors, the Covid 19 pandemic was a contributing factor to a significant uptick in stress percentage points, especially for Gen Z.

 Interpreting these mental health statistics

-In addition to stress caused by the political climate, which may vary from term to term, work, and money were in the top five causes for both 2014 and 2017.
+In addition to stress caused by the political climate, which may vary from term to term, work and money are commonly cited as some of the top sources of stress for many Americans.

 Are these statistics cause for concern?

-In 2017, according to the statistics above, over half of the respondents commonly worried about work, money, and politics.
-In 2020 nearly half of adults reported that their behavior has been negatively affected by stress, and individuals have reported increased tension in relationships due to stress.
+In 2017, according to the statistics above, over half of the respondents were commonly worried about work, money, and politics.
+In 2020, nearly half of adults reported that their behavior had been negatively affected by stress, and individuals have reported increased tension in relationships due to stress.
+And in 2025, the statistics revealed a pervasive sense of loneliness, made more pronounced by the sense of societal division.
+In fact, half of U.S. adults reported feelings of emotional disconnection, saying that they have felt isolated from others (54%), felt left out (50%), or felt that they have lacked companionship (50%) often or some of the time.

-Unresolved elevated stress can affect one’s long-term well-being.
-It can contribute to health concerns like chronic illness, such as high blood pressure and heart disease, which is the number one health concern in the US.
-Increased numbers of chronic diseases can also put undue stress on the healthcare system.
+Unresolved elevated stress can affect one’s overall health and long-term well-being.
+It can contribute to health concerns like chronic illness, such as high blood pressure and heart disease, which is often considered the number one health concern in the U.S. Increased numbers of chronic diseases can also put undue stress on the healthcare system.
 Understanding the side effects of stress, affecting both mental and physical health, can help you understand the long-term impact.
 It can make a difference to discuss any medical concerns you have with your healthcare provider to have a better perspective on your well-being.
-Symptoms overwhelming Americans and effects of long-term stress include the following:
+Potential effects of long-term stress include the following:

 • Aches and pains